Fort Crèvecoeur (Netherlands): A Coehoorn design

 In 1701 the Dutch decided that a fortress was nevertheless needed at the mouth of the Dieze in order to control the inundations of 's-Hertogenbosch.
 A plan was made by Menno van Coehoorn.
 The high cost, and resistance by several land owners made that construction was severely delayed.

 By 1735 a smaller version of the Coehoorn design was completed.
 The fortress then had seven bastions named counter clockwise: Empel, Heel, Maase, Boeckhoven, Henriëtte, Engelen, Dies.
-It had two guard houses, some bomb free shelters, one big and three smaller gun powder magazines, a house for the commander, a house for the staff operating the lock, a harbor with water gate, and the church that remained from the first fortress.
+It had two guard houses, some bomb free shelters, one big and three smaller gunpowder magazines, a house for the commander, a house for the staff operating the lock, a harbor with water gate, and the church that remained from the first fortress.
 The idea was that the Dieze would flow freely around the fort, but that in times of war, the Dieze would be blocked, and shipping would use the locks inside the fort.

 War of the Austrian Succession

-During the War of the Austrian Succession (1740-1748) the locks and Dam of Crèvecoeur were put into action after Flanders was lost to the French in 1746.
+During the War of the Austrian Succession (1740–1748) the locks and Dam of Crèvecoeur were put into action after Flanders was lost to the French in 1746.
 That same year the locks in the Dieze that flowed through the fort were completed, and shipping was led through the fortress till the Treaty of Aix-la-Chapelle (1748).
 At first ships could not use the canal through the fort because of strong currents.
 This was solved later on.
 From a military perspective the measures were quite effective.
 Surrounded by water on all sides 's-Hertogenbosch 'resembled an island'.

-Fort Crèvecoeur was later described as having barracks for the troops, a house for the commander, a church and a gun powder magazine.
+Fort Crèvecoeur was later described as having barracks for the troops, a house for the commander, a church and a gunpowder magazine.
 The church was still the same church and served as an arsenal.
-The gun powder replaced that which the French had blown up in 1673.
+The gunpowder replaced that which the French had blown up in 1673.